xuankimtran/docs-1/pages/katalon-studio/docs/mobile-remote-execution.md

 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/docs/mobile-remote-execution.html
 ---
-This tutorial guides you to configure Desired Capabilities for executing mobile tests remotely with local Appium server (Appium Grid).
+This tutorial guides you through configuring Desired Capabilities for executing mobile tests remotely with the local Appium server (Appium Grid).

 Currently, Katalon Studio only supports testing an iOS application using macOS.
 With remote execution, you can use a Windows machine and remote to a macOS for iOS application testing.